The Eric And Wendy Schmidt Fund For Strategic Innovation

 How to Apply

 This funder does not have a public application process.
-The Eric And Wendy Schmidt Fund For Strategic Innovation only makes contributions to pre-selected charitable organizations and does not accept unsolicited requests for funds.
+The Eric And Wendy Schmidt Fund For Strategic Innovation only makes contributions to pre-selected charitable organisations and does not accept unsolicited requests for funds.

 Instead, the fund operates through:

-1. Specific Fellowship Programs: Applications are accepted through structured programs like RISE (mobile app), International Strategy Forum (through advisors and partner organizations), and Schmidt Science Fellows (institutional nominations only)
+1. Specific Fellowship Programmes: Applications are accepted through structured programmes like RISE (mobile app), International Strategy Forum (through advisors and partner organisations), and Schmidt Science Fellows (institutional nominations only)

-2. Strategic Partnerships: The fund proactively identifies and approaches organizations aligned with its mission
+2. Strategic Partnerships: The fund proactively identifies and approaches organisations aligned with its mission

 3. Corporate Foundation Structure: As a corporate foundation of Schmidt Futures, grants flow through strategic decision-making rather than open applications